flecs-hub/flecs-engine/README.md

 - support development of simple games
 - provide an option for (future) Flecs game jams

-### A browser but for gamedev
-ECS lends itself uniquely for data-driven workflows that are not dissimilar from how web browsers work.
-In a web browser you have a DOM, which is a set of elements that have attributes and can have child elements.
-In ECS, there is a set of entities that can have components and child entities.
-[Flecs script](https://www.flecs.dev/flecs/md_docs_2FlecsScript.html) is to ECS what HTML is to web browsers.

-Flecs Engine will showcase this idea, where all you need to do in order to render something is write a few lines of Flecs script.
-This is not fundamentally different from creating entities and components through the regular C/C++/Rust/C# APIs, but does enforce that engine features cannot rely on functions that can only be called from C/C++/Rust/C#.
+### UGC, UGC, UGC
+A lot of game engines primarily target professional software developers and artists.
+This generally increases the quality of the content created for the engine at the cost of a smaller target audience.
+Flecs Engine will do the reverse: focus on UGC (User Generated Content) with less sophisticated but more accessible tools.

+The minimum skill level for a Flecs Engine content creator will be roughly the same as someone able to write HTML/CSS.
+Flecs Engine will feel like a "browser for gamedev", where instead of HTML/CSS you write Flecs Script.
+Implementing game mechanics will still require coding in any of the supported languages.

-Rather than supporting a small number of complex entities, Flecs Engine aims to support a large number of simple entities.
+Rather than supporting a small number of complex entities, Flecs Engine will support a large number of simple entities.
 For example, it should be possible to create UIs that consist out of tens of thousands of rectangles, lines and text boxes.
 Similarly it should be possible to create 3D objects that are composed out of many primitive shapes, where each primitive shape is its own entity.

-While the engine will have support for meshes, the primary focus is on large numbers of primitive shapes.
-This ensures that anyone who can write HTML/CSS can also create a scene for Flecs Engine, while also showcasing the large number of objects an ECS can handle.

 ### Run everywhere, for everyone
 One of the goals of the engine is to run Flecs demos, which in most cases will be viewed on (mobile) browsers.
 Therefore the engine will have to restrain itself to technologies that are stable and widely adopted (so sadly no webgpu).

-Applications written for the engine should run in the browser and as standalone application with the same code.
+Running a Flecs Engine application should be as simple as opening a URL.

+Code should run unmodified on all supported platforms.
+Developers should not have to spend time on porting their code, toggle code between platform-specific compiler flags etc. This may result in the application developer having to give up some control to the engine (such as the application's main function), which is OK.

 ## Technical constraints

 ### Build system
 Cmake will be used as build system.
 While I have strong opinions personally about cmake, it's hard to find a build system that better supports the gamedev ecosystem.
 Support for other build systems can be added on an ad-hoc basis.

-### Programming Language
+### Programming language
 The engine will be implemented in C where possible, and in C++ where necessary.
 In places where C++ is used, C++ features will be used conservatively.
 STL should not be used unless this cannot be avoided.
 A good reason to use C++ is if an engine module depends on a library that only provides a C++ API.
 A bad reason to use C++ is that code will be cleaner/faster to write.

 Because significant portions of the engine will be written in C, all engine headers need to be C compatible.